uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 console.log(getGreeting('World'));
 ```

-Finally we can compile the code:
+Finally, we can compile the code:

 ```sh
 tsc